Codycody31/Codycody31/README.md

 I'm a full-stack developer and aviation enthusiast based in Florida!
 I love writing code, working with others, and then randomly deciding to commit to projects when I have too much stuff to do, but I am bored.

-Outside of programming, I enjoy playing airsoft and contributing to open-source projects.
+Outside of programming, I enjoy playing airsoft and contributing to open-source projects(this is all I do lol).

 ## Random